chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 - Hold Duration: Amount of time to trigger the prompt.
 Default is 0.5
 - Key: Key to hold when triggering the prompt.
 Default is E.
 - Toggleable: Whether if this block acts like a switch.
 Default is true.

-### REPEATER Gate
-If repeat mode is Constant, will repeatedly send a signal after a set amount of seconds for a set amount of time.

-If repeat mode is Enumerated, will go from Start to Finish when fired and output the current Index.

-If repeat mode is Repetition, will go from Start to Finish when fired and output the input

-- Activation time: how long the signal will last until it loops back again.

-- Delay: how long to wait before the next loop starts

-- Loop type: how the repeater will behave

-- Start index: the starting number the repeater will use

-- Finish index: the ending number the repeater will use

 ### Tap Input Block
 PLACEHOLDER